Batto1/nrfx_die_temp_sensor_blocking_example/README.md

+# Introduction
+- Example or hal libs aren't created by the given author.
+Only some modification in the code is made for demonstration purposes.
+- original example path in Nordic NCS: modules\hal\nordic\nrfx\samples\src\nrfx_temp

 # TEMP blocking example overview {#temp_blocking}

 The sample demonstrates a functionality of the nrfx_temp driver operating in the blocking mode.